Maboroshy/Note-Station-to-markdown/README.md

 3) Assigned tags and links to attachments at the beginning of note texts;
 4) All images and attached files in `media` subdirectories inside notebook directories.

+The conversion is mostly limited to pandoc capabilities.
+Note Station specific content may be missing from the converted notes.

 ## Local installation

 1) The script requires [Python 3.5+](https://www.python.org/downloads/) and [pandoc](http://pandoc.org/installing.html) installed on your system.
 Get the installation packages or use the package manager of your OS.